robotframework/robotframework/CONTRIBUTING.rst

 <http://eli.thegreenplace.net/2014/02/19/squashing-github-pull-requests-into-a-single-commit>`_
 article for more details about why and how.

-Squashing is especially important if the pull request contains lof ot temporary commits and changes that have been later reverted or redone.
+Squashing is especially important if the pull request contains lots of temporary commits and changes that have been later reverted or redone.
 Squashing is not needed if the commit history is clean and individual commits are meaningful alone.